-As a safari and African destination tour operator that people come to for travel guidance and honest advice, we are closely monitoring the progress of the pandemic, the latest travel news and advisories, and international best practice guidelines for managing the risk and keeping travelers safe.
+As a safari specialist and African destination tour operator that people come to for travel guidance and honest advice, we are closely monitoring the progress of the pandemic, the latest travel news and advisories, and international best practice guidelines for minimizing the risk and keeping travelers safe.

 We are open!

 Wild Wings Safaris is open, and our team of consultants are on hand to answer enquiries and take new bookings.
 An African safari is the ideal post pandemic vacation: low stress, lots of sunshine, abundant fresh air, wide open spaces, outside dining and open vehicle game drives.
 Now is a great time to book your next safari trip, before demand skyrockets and availability becomes limited.

 Borders are open